QCA Code Statement

 Roles of the committees

-Remuneration Committee: The Committee is primarily responsible for determining and making recommendations to the Board on the policy for the remuneration and employment terms of the Executive Directors, Chairman and other senior executives, and for the effective implementation of that policy.
-Further details can be found in our Annual Report and Accounts 2020 on pages 67 to 84.
+Remuneration Committee: The Committee is primarily responsible for determining and making recommendations to the Board on the policy for the remuneration and employment terms of the Executive Directors, Chair and other senior executives, and for the effective implementation of that policy.
+Further details can be found in our Annual Report and Accounts 2021 on pages 66 to 82.

-ESG Committee: The main purpose of the Committee is to represent the board in defining the Company’s strategy relating to ESG matters and in reviewing the practices and initiatives of the Company relating to ESG matters ensuring they remain effective and up to date.
-It oversees the development of the Group’s ESG strategy and makes recommendations to the board regarding it.
+ESG Committee: The main purpose of the Committee is to represent the Board in defining the Company’s strategy relating to ESG matters and in reviewing the practices and initiatives of the Company relating to ESG matters ensuring they remain effective and up to date.
+It oversees the development of the Group’s ESG strategy and makes recommendations to the Board regarding it.
 It also oversees the establishment of policies and codes of practice and their effective implementation.
-Further details can be found in our Annual Report and Accounts 2020 on page 65.
+Further details can be found in our Annual Report and Accounts 2021 on page 64.

 Matters reserved for the board